lushawangece/lushawangece.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on Electric Vehicle (EV) integration in power systems
+My research focuses on analyzing and managing electric vehicles (EVs) and distributed energy resources (DERs) in emerging power distribution and transportation systems for improved grid resilience.
+The goal of my research is to develop practically efficient tools for utilities that lead to intelligent and sustainable power and energy systems and facilitate electrification.
 1. Transportation electrification
 1. Power distribution systems modeling and analysis
 1. Power system resilience and protection